amir1376/debugboard/README.md

 )
 ```

-## todos
+## Todos
-1. [ ] add jetpack compose integration and utilities
+1. [ ] Add jetpack compose integration and utilities
-2. [ ] improve ktor plugin to handle errors
+2. [ ] Improve ktor plugin to handle errors
-3. [ ] add some screenshots from the Web Panel
+3. [ ] Add some screenshots from the Web Panel
+4. [ ] Add database management